smshields/FighterDDA/README.md

 4. Run "npm install" to install all dependencies.
 5. Use "node main.js" to run a simulation.

+To change system modes, you can change constants in the Constants.js - control modes are commented by each setting. you can also change settings in main.js in the simulation initialization.

+All visualization tooling can be found in /tooling.
+The inspector can be pointed to the output JSON of a simulation run to inspect an individual game.

 # Usage Notes

 1. JSON logs detailing each simulation will be saved to the "output" folder.
 The folder name is the timestamp.
 Each sub-folder indicates what game in the simulation it refers to.
 The name of the file is the seed used for generation.
-NOTE: I've gotten the structure correct, but I'm still seeing bad data being output - I'll update when I fix this issue.
 2. Major constants that determine simulation behavior can be found in "utils/Constants.js".
-Please feel free to change these as desired to see what differences you see (this may not be effective for data analysis until I fix logging output)
+Please feel free to change these as desired to see what differences you see.
-3. The 'Inclusion' mode is currently not working - once I fix logging issues I will tackle this next.

 # Feature Requests/Bug Fixes